-In order to ensure Alvopetro is able to attract and retain qualified and experienced officers and employees, executive compensation must be competitive with other companies operating in the industry which the Corporation may compete with for leadership talent.
+To ensure Alvopetro is able to attract and retain qualified and experienced officers and employees, executive compensation must be competitive with other companies operating in the industry which the Corporation may compete with for leadership talent.
 The Compensation Committee considers peer analysis and may consider compensation surveys completed by independent third parties when making certain decisions with respect to Named Executive compensation and while considering compensation budgets.
 While the Compensation Committee may rely on external information and advice, all of the decisions with respect to Named Executive compensation will be made by the Compensation Committee and may reflect factors and considerations other than, or that may differ from, the information and recommendations provided by independent third-party surveys and compensation consultants.

-In connection with the 2021 engagement of Hugessen, the Compensation Committee established a peer group of companies (the "Compensation Peer Group") which positions Alvopetro across key size metrics including total enterprise value, total assets, total revenue and market capitalization.
-In 2022, the Compensation Committee reviewed the Compensation Peer Group established in 2021, agreeing to retain the existing group and add one additional peer (Arrow Exploration Corp.).
-The Compensation Peer Group utilized in 2022 included the following companies:
+The Compensation Committee established a peer group of companies (the "Compensation Peer Group") which positions Alvopetro across key size metrics including market capitalization, enterprise value, funds flow from operations, production levels, country of operations and headquarter location.
+The Compensation Peer Group utilized in 2023 included the following companies:

+Compensation Peer Group

 Africa Energy Corp.
+Petrus Resources Ltd.

 Arrow Exploration Corp.

-Condor Energies Inc.

-Jura Energy Corporation

-Pan Orient Energy Corp.

 ShaMaran Petroleum Corp.

-Touchstone Exploration Inc.
+Condor Energies Inc. Touchstone Exploration Inc.

-TransGlobe Energy Corporation

-Valeura Energy Inc..
+Gear Energy Ltd. Valeura Energy Inc.

+InPlay Oil Corp.